himotoyoshi/carray/docs/authoring/HOW_TO_WRITE_KERNEL.md

   inner while breaks both loops).
 - `return;` inside the block **leaks** scratch buffers and the parent attach.
 Drop to raw API if early return is needed.
+- A body that **raises** leaks the same way.
+When the walk itself raises — a gather, or a write-back through the source's transfer slots — it releases what it holds first; the body runs in the caller's frame, where the engine has no hold on it.
 - The macros are NOT statement-equivalent — don't follow them with `else` etc.